 And trust helps in building a brand.

-Another thing to keep in mind while building a Story Brand is that your story must relate to the customer.
+While building a story brand, keep in mind that your story must relate to the customer.

 Your brand must be 100% about the customer.